obsicn/nodejs-microservices-example-app/README.md

   - `v1` are files with Otel Instrumentation sending output (traces or metrics) to console logs
   - `v2` are files with Otel Instrumentation sending output to otel-collector
   - `v3` are files with Otel Instrumentation sending output to otel-collector, and otel-Collector sending them to different backends (Jaeger and Lightstep)
-  - `v4` are files when we add custom attributes and log events to the auto-instrumentation
+  - `v4` are files when we add custom attributes, log events, and new spans to the auto-instrumentation

 ## Important files